apollographql/apollo-server/docs/source/migration-two-dot-beta.md

 ### Apollo Server 1

-An example of using Apollo Server 1 with express:
+An example of using Apollo Server 1 with Express:

 ```js
 const express = require('express');